myduino/Hibiscus-Sense-Arduino/Exercise_10_BME280/README.md

 }
 ```

-Now, you can upload the complete sketch to ESP32, once done uploading open the Serial Monitor and we'll see latest value altitude, barometric pressure, humidity and temperature.
+You can copy the sketch above, paste it into the Arduino IDE and upload the complete sketch to ESP32.
+Once done uploading open the Serial Monitor and we'll see latest value altitude, barometric pressure, humidity and temperature.

 <p align="center"><a href="https://myduino.com/product/myd-036/"><img src="https://github.com/myinvent/hibiscus-sense/raw/main/references/image-exercise-ten.gif" width="600"></a></p>

+## Further Experiment
+You can adjust the sampling rate or other settings of the BME280 sensor or combine the environmental data with other sensors or actuators for more complex projects.

 <p align="right"><a href="https://forms.gle/UgpDSFc46K4MkvTM8">&#128640; Tutorial Improvement & Suggestions</a></p>